How do I Qualify for Bankruptcy?

 Most debt relief alternatives like consumer credit counseling do not necessarily require a minimum amount of indebtedness prior to qualifying.
 Besides, the minimum amount of indebtedness for filing bankruptcy must not be lesser than $1,000 of unsecured debt.
 Before you can file for bankruptcy, you must be held incapable of paying for your overdue debt.
 Plus, your asset value should be lower than you owe to your creditors to be considered insolvent.

 Although you can file for bankruptcy for such a smaller amount of debts, you might need to consider its painstaking process.
 The minimum cost that you’ll pay for 9 months is $200 to $1,800 per month.
-So you might want to weigh these expenses and its impact on your credit standing just to get rid of such a small amount of debt.
+So you might want to weigh these expenses of bankruptcy and its impact on your credit standing just to get rid of such a small amount of debt.

 Value of Assets